 Basically, this Big Cheese is smallish version of Chuck E. Cheese, or Showbiz Pizza, if you remember those.
 Are they still around?
 The Big Cheese in Gallup has an ordering counter, salad bar (caution: notice says “side of ranch dressing, 54 cents”) – WTF?
 The menu board confused me, (not a surprise), I thought it showed that one medium pie was $23, but inquiring, I found that was the price for two, if you were going that way.

-The place was fairly clean, well lit, and I would say it was almost new, except for noticing that some of the letters on the signage were work from people’s hands pushing against them.
+The place was fairly clean, well lit, and I would say it was almost new, except for noticing that some of the letters on the signage were worn from people’s hands pushing against them.
 There is a dining room, and a room just for parties, which was closed with a sign that said “for parties only.”

 I ordered an “all meat” pizza, medium, paid, and the manager said it would be about 8 minutes.
 I wandered into the restroom (clean), and watched kids play the games, then located myself in front of the viewing window that overlooked the pizza prep area.
-The cook took a dough ball and put it thru a sheeter, finishing the formation by hand.
+The cook took a dough ball and put it thru a sheeter, finishing the crust by hand.